 Are Joro Spiders Dangerous To Humans?

-With their long-banded legs and large abdomens, these spiders may seem intimidating, but they’re NOT dangerous to people.
+With their long-banded legs and large abdomens, these spiders may seem intimidating, but they’re not dangerous to people.
 Like all spiders, they’re venomous, but a single bite could be compared to a small bee sting.
 However, unless a person is specifically allergic to Joro spiders, they shouldn’t be concerned.

 Can You Prevent Them?